ethereum/retesteth/README.md

 # The Goal

-* A test tool that would be capable of running current Blockchain tests against any client by sending RPC request to the client instance on either local or remote host. (using unix or TCP sockets)
+* A test tool that would be capable of running current Blockchain/State tests against any client
+* On client side use test RPC or transition tool executable which exports client core logic of transaction execution on given state
-* Filling existing tests (generating post state from *Filler.json instruction files) using RPC and any existing client
+* Filling existing tests (generating post state from *Filler.json instruction files) using the above and any existing client
-* Running RPC request - response tests with a provided client on localhost
+* Running request - response tests with a provided client on localhost
 * Bunch tests execution with many clients with many threads
 * A minimum set of additional RPC methods for client to negotiate with the tool: https://github.com/ethereum/retesteth/wiki/RPC-Methods
+* Or a simple transition tool that is also usefull for transaction debugging: https://ethereum-tests.readthedocs.io/en/latest/t8ntool-ref.html

 # Current progress